 There are a lot of Open Educational Resources (OER) and other free materials on the web.
 In addition to Open Space, here are a few other select sites to help you find the materials you need:

-INFOhio has a number of additional resources to learn more about OER, building a curriculum, and using Educator Tools and Open Space, including our Follow the Curriculum Building Road webinar series, professional development offerings on Building Your Digital Curriculum, Educator Tools, Open Space, and ISearch.
+INFOhio has a number of additional resources to learn more about OER, building a curriculum, and using Educator Tools and Open Space, including our Follow the Curriculum Building Road webinar series, and INFOhio Learning Pathway classes on Educator Tools, Open Space, and ISearch.

 Monday Mini Lessons have focused on various themes and practical applications for your teaching practice, using INFOhio’s licensed digital content.
 If you have questions or comments, we are here to help!
 Please contact us at support.infohio.org.